kbraziun/website/content/project/lidar/index.md

 +++
 # Project title.
-title = "Using LiDAR to explore relationships between fuels and fire severity in a short-interval reburn"
+title = "Using LiDAR to explore fuels and burn severity in a subalpine forest reburn"

 # Date this page was created.
 date = 2018-10-30